plus3it/spel/docs/FAQ.md

 Procedures for other deployment-contexts are not core to this project.
 Therefore, they have not been documented.
 Please feel free to experiment and [contribute](CONTRIBUTING.md)!

 It is generally expected that if users need to grow an _existing_ instance's root volume group that they reprovision and follow the above linked-to documents.
 If reprovisioning is not practical, the next best option is to add a secondary drive to the VM and expand the root volume group onto the secondary drive.

+### Q. My SSH keys don't work on the EL8 spel-images (but do on the EL7 spel-images)

+A. The version of OpenSSH server on EL8, combined with associated security-settings, is a bit pickier about SSH keys used for authentication (key-based logins).
+Previous EL versions only requred the use of RSAv2 keys of at least 2048-bits' length.
+The EL8 OpenSSH server adds the further requirement that authentication-keys' signatures be some variety of SHA2.
+See the [OpenSSH and FIPS on EL8](OpenSSHandFIPS_EL8.md) document for more information.

 ##### Footnotes: